Skyebreach/Unreal-Notes/Slate/Basic Game UI Setup.md

 	END_SLATE_FUNCTION_BUILD_OPTIMIZATION
 ```

+# HUD Setup
-## Creating the HUD
+## Creating the HUD Class
 To Use slate within your game a HUD class is first required.
 HUD classes

-# HUD Setup
 ## Full Code
 **AMainHUD.h**
 ```CPP